 PREPARATION is (almost) everything

 The effort you put in up front to plan all the details of your church weekend will make a difference to how much everybody enjoys it.
 Delegating will be a huge aspect of helping everything to run smoothly.
 Appoint responsibilities – music, first aid, registration, activities, cooking and age-specific programmes.
 Don’t try to do all these as group organiser – you will have enough on your plate pulling everything together.

 Make sure that your responsible team members are suitably qualified, especially for areas such as first aid, catering and safeguarding.

 Risk assess any activities you are planning.
 This is not as big a job as it sounds, but it ensures that activities and their risks are managed.

 Make lists of what you are bringing (so that you bring it all home again!).
 Check what the centre already has available.

 Organise an information meeting for all those planning to attend.
-Can be just 10 mins after church some day, but allows you to communicate final information and them to ask any questions.
+It can be just 10 mins after church some day, but allows you to communicate final information and delegates to ask any questions.
 It also helps to build the cohesion of this group in the context of the weekend.